Travel & Adaptability: How to Handle Change In 7 Easy Steps

 Now that you have an idea as to what can go wrong, you can create a plan for how you would respond.
 What could you do in the unlikely chance that the worst case scenario happens?
 How can you adapt so that you’re not only surviving but actually thriving?

-Before leaving home, practice visualizing your plan of action, step by step, absorbing whatever come into your body as you do so.
+Before leaving home, practice visualizing your plan of action, step by step, absorbing whatever comes into your body as you do so.
 What do you smell?
 What do you feel?
 What thoughts race into your mind?
 The more you do this, the better.

 Visualizing the streets of Hong Kong.